A brief history

 In 1899, interest in the breed increased and large numbers of quality Pomeranians arrived from England.

-The New York Show of 1900 was the first to hold a winning class for Pomeranians.
-A brown dog, Nubian Rebel owned by Mrs Frank Smyth won this first prize.
+The 1900 New York Show was the first to hold a winners’ class for Pomeranians.
+A brown dog, Nubian Rebel, belonging to Mrs. Frank Smyth, won this first prize.
 Nubian Rebel later became a champion.

 In 1901, the New York Show was judged by MRF Mayhew and Hatcham Nip was ranked first.
 Hatcham Nip later became the first international champion of the breed.
 During this period, Mrs RF Mayhew and Mrs George Thomas were the main exhibitors in Pomerania.

-The APC organised its first specialist exhibition in 1911 with an entry of 262 Pomeranians.
+In 1911, the APC organised its first specialist exhibition with an entry of 262 Pomeranians.
 The first Best of Breed winner was Champion Bannière Prince Charmant, owned by Mrs Frank Smyth of Swiss Mountain Kennels.

-The second Pomeranian show organised by the American Pomeranian Club in 1912 took place in New York.
+In 1912, the second Pomeranian show organized by the American Pomeranian Club took place in New York.
 The 185 Poms entry was judged by Charles G. Hopton.
 Best of Breed at this show was the English import, Champion Offley Kew Marco.

 reference : pomeranian.org – Denise Leo, pomeranian breed expert, of Dochlaggie fame.
 Breeder and exhibitor of Best in Show Supreme, Grand Champion and Champions since 1975.